shyrodgau/imbraw2dng/README.md

 Use your favourite software, e.g. darktable, lightroom, ufraw, rawtherapee etc.

-If the picture has a strong green or magenta tint all over, that usually can be levelled out by manual white-balancing.
-It is not the converter's fault but how the raw I'm Back samples are.
+A strong green or magenta tint all over the image should not happen any more!
+But if you have one and can not level it out using your software's white-balancing, a sample image might be interesing to fix it.

 If a red highlighted spot is in the center of the image, a manual retouche after the processing is required, or use the following darktable setting, placing and sizing a circle shape manually around the area.